bussierem/Osmium/README.md

     - Prioritize tagged files
   - Optimizing performance
   - "Open With" Option
-  - Allow "delete confirmation" popup to be disabled via checkbox on popup
-    - by filetype or location advanced disable?
   - Add "Recycle instead" option to "delete confirmation" popup